The best movie of the franchise and a very high watermark of 2000s action-thrillers.

 I wouldn’t fault him because he has the cinematic intelligence to justify his decision to film the final chapter of the ‘Bourne’ trilogy on a vibrating bed.
 However, he goes a little too much in certain scenes, jerking the lens about even during slower face-to-face conversations.

-The storyline packs a punch, delivering an intricate plot of a former spy hunted by government agents who are determine to thwart the former from recollecting his mysterious past.
+The storyline packs a punch, delivering an intricate plot of a former spy hunted by government agents who are determined to thwart the former from recollecting his mysterious past.
 The result is a well-conceived screenplay that makes James Bond films look like child’s play.

 “Do you even know why you’re supposed to kill me?
 Look at us.
 Look at what they make you give.”